miteshmsharma/100-days-of-code/log.md

 **Today's Progress**:   I created schema of Mongoose db, and hooked it up with react front end

 **Thoughts:**:  In addition I was able to finish 4 intermediate challenges  - find the LCM, strip the array, flatten the array and  binary to String.
 **Tomorrows topic:**  Remaining 4 FCC Intermediate Challenges to be completed

+### Day 46 : Nov 2 2019

+**Today's Progress**:  I finished the Intermediate challenges by completing the fund the truth, collect the debris, make a person and Add together.

+**Thoughts:**:  In addition I was able to finish 2 new challenges for the recursion topic **Tomorrows topic:**  PROJECT TO EARN THE CERTIFICATION